How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 Connect customers to support

-Another common reason why customers abandon checkout is that they were not able to get in touch with the company immediately.
+Another common reason customers abandon checkout is that they must wait to contact the company.

-Sometimes customers are looking for some extra information about a product or have an inquiry.
-Encourage customers to use live chat and email support helps them resolve their queries quickly.
+Sometimes, customers are looking for extra information about a product or have an inquiry.
+Encouraging customers to use live chat and email support helps them resolve their queries quickly.

-Even if you have a perfect checkout flow, customers will still abandon their carts.
+Customers will abandon their carts even if you have a perfect checkout flow.
 When that happens, a great automation workflow can help you recover those potentially lost sales.

 Executive Summary

 Your ecommerce checkout flow is a crucial aspect of your business.
-Your customers have already invested a lot of time in your business and are ready to purchase.
+Your customers have invested much time in your business and are ready to purchase.

-However, the sad reality is that a considerable percentage of customers never really complete the checkout process due to various reasons.
+However, the sad reality is that many customers never complete the checkout process for various reasons.

-These reasons could be poor checkout page design, no clear instructions on how to proceed with checkout, a slow and low performing website/ website crashes or errors, or no chat support from the company.
+These reasons could include poor checkout page design, unclear instructions on how to proceed with checkout, slow and low-performing websites, website crashes or errors, or no chat support from the company.

 It could also be due to extra hidden costs, limited payment options, or a poor mobile experience.